cybozu-go/meows/docs/design.md

 is a label to route jobs to specific types of runners.
 Users usually use self-hosted runners by setting `self-hosted` to `runs-on` in a workflow definition.
-If custom labels are given, users are allowed to set one of the custom lebel value to `runs-on`.
+If custom labels are given, users are allowed to set one of the custom label value to `runs-on`.
 This is useful when you want to use multiple types of runners, for example, `highmem`and `highcpu`.

-This feature seems to be advanced, and we might not need to use it in the early stage of the development.
-I keep this in this document for future use.
+In github-actions-controller, The `RunnerPool` name (namespaced name) is set as the custom label.
+So you can use the specified runner for jobs.

 ### How self-hosted runners are created and runs jobs